This article discusses the harmonization of relations between data management and governance.

-Before making final conclusions about the roles of data management and data governance, we need to recall some of principles that we have already discussed.
+Before making final conclusions about the roles of data management and data governance, we must recall some of the principles we have already discussed.

 The “narrow” perspective is the viewpoint on data management from the tasks to be done by data management professionals.
-The “broad” perspective takes a look at data management from the enterprise viewpoint on the lifecycle of data and information resources.
+The “broad” perspective looks at data management from the enterprise’s view of the data and information resources lifecycle.

 The graphical representation of the data management model can be seen in Figure 1.

 The green rectangles represent data management sub-capabilities that belong to the “narrow” viewpoint.
 The “broad” viewpoint on data management is extended by sub-capabilities marked in grey.